ktland/Career/SQL/IntroToSQL.md

 ### Databases in More Detail

-- databases come in a variety of sizes
+- Databases come in a variety of sizes
   - as simple as standard collection of phone numbers
   - as complex as commercial-grade systems holding millions of records
-- personal database is designed for single users on a single computer
+- Personal database is designed for single users on a single computer
   - simple structure and small in size
-- public workgroup databases are designed for commercial use or a workgroup within an organization
+- Public workgroup databases are designed for commercial use or a workgroup within an organization
   - larger than a personal database and capable of handing a group of users accessing the same data at the same time
-- enterprise databases are designed for several hundred groups of users
+- Enterprise databases are designed for several hundred groups of users
   - model the flow of an entire organization

 ### What is Database Management?

-- databases are usually associated with software, allowing the data to be managed or queried
+- Databases are usually associated with software, allowing the data to be managed or queried
   - SQL Server
   - Microsoft Access
   - IBM DB2
   - MySQL
   - Oracle
-- a Database Management System (DBMS) is a set of programs used to provision databases and their associated applications and processes
+- A Database Management System (DBMS) is a set of programs used to provision databases and their associated applications and processes

 ### What is a Flat File System?

-- flat files
+- Flat files
   - provide minimal structure
   - collection of one data record after another, in an organized format
   - a list containing nothing but data